BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 Deep learning has become the de-facto standard for image processing and is used and explained in this tutorial.
 See Fig. 7.15 for a typical deep learning network topology for image processing.

-{width=60%}
+{width=75%}
 ![Fig. 7.15: Deep learning for image processing, adapted from (Ananthram, 2018)](images/Deep_Learning_CV.png)

 The input layer of the deep neural network are neurons representing each pixel value of the images to be classified: 784 values in the MNIST example.
 The output of the network are neurons representing each class, i.e., one neuron for each digit 0...9.
-Between input layer and output layer are several *convolutional layers, pooling layers* and *fully connected layers*.
+Between input layer and output layer there are several *convolutional layers, pooling layers* and *fully connected layers*.
 Each output of one layer is input to the next layer.
 This type of deep neural network is also called *convolutional neural network (CNN)*.

 Convolutional layers are used to extract features from the images, e.g., edges.
-The idea is to use a small pixel filter (3x3 matrix in Fig. 7.16) which is successively compared with the pixels of the image (5x5 matrix in Fig. 7.16).
+The idea is to use a small pixel filter (light blue 3x3 matrix in Fig. 7.16) which is successively compared with the pixels of the image (blue 5x5 matrix in Fig. 7.16).
 The comparison is performed simply by computing the dot product: the higher the dot product, the better the match.
-The comparison is performed step by step, eg.,  with a 1 pixel shift at each step.
-The result is a smaller matrix than the original pixel matrix, a 3x3 matrix in Fig. 7.16.
-The resulting matrix preserve the relationship between different parts of an image while decreasing the complexity.
+The comparison is performed step by step, eg.,  with a one pixel shift at each step.
+The result is a smaller matrix than the original pixel matrix (yellow 3x3 matrix in Fig. 7.16).
+The resulting matrix preserves the relationship between different parts of an image while decreasing the complexity.

-{width=75%}
+{width=60%}
 ![Fig. 7.16: Convolutional layer (Yalçın, 2018)](images/Convolutional_Layer.png)

 It is common to insert a pooling layer after each convolutional layer.
-A pooling layer further decreases complexity by considering parts of a matrix (2x2 matrix in Fig. 7.17) and computing a simple aggregation function like maximum of numbers in this part.
+A pooling layer further decreases complexity by considering parts of a matrix (differently colored 2x2 matrices in Fig. 7.17) and computing a simple aggregation like the maximum of numbers in this part (*max pooling*).
 The resulting matrix is smaller, e.g., 2x2 in Fig. 7.17.

 {width=40%}
 ![Fig. 7.17: Pooling layer (Yalçın, 2018)](images/Pooling_Layer.png)